 One major limitation that comes with Cloud WhatsApp API is that it doesn’t come with a platform to leverage the potential of WhatsApp Business messaging.
 Either businesses need to integrate the Cloud APIs into their own systems or go through platforms like Kevit to integrate Cloud APIs.

-Kevit provides easy integration of both – WhatsApp On-Premise and Cloud API so businesses can take leverage of various WhatsApp Business API features to automate customer support and deliver delightful customer experiences.
+Kevit provides easy integration of both – WhatsApp On-Premise and Cloud API so businesses can take leverage of various WhatsApp Business features to automate customer support and deliver delightful customer experiences.

 Integrating WhatsApp Cloud API is now just a call away.
 Schedule a call with us to know more WhatsApp Cloud API and how it can help to drive greater customer experiences.
 We would love to talk with you.